Traditional Document Editors Alternatives That Actually Speed Up Work

 Let’s challenge the hype: Is there a risk in letting AI and automation take the wheel?
 Absolutely.
 Manual processes can encourage focus, foster deeper understanding, and preserve creative nuance.

-"Sometimes slow and manual means more control." — Riley, illustrative creative professional
+"Sometimes slow and manual means more control." — Riley, creative professional

 For artists, novelists, or anyone seeking granular control, slower, manual editing may still trump AI’s speed.
 The key is balance: automation for the routine, manual for the meaningful.